Laid down a piece of cardstock as flooring, everything looks good so far. |

 If there is one thing I hate about working with foamcore, its how messy it gets - bits and pieces flying everywhere.
 While using the previous foundation images as reference, here I have begun to create the base of the teahouse using long foamcore pieces (doubled up, using glue to make it sturdier).
 The difficulty in this part was making sure the measurements remained changed for the perfect square in the centre.
 It is important to keep with the right angles, otherwise is would prove to be difficult in the end when tatami mats are inserted.

-Near complete base, the extension at the top will
+Near complete base, the extension at the top will form the Tokonoma |

-Under the square here, is the early planning for
+Under the square here, is the early planning for the mizuya |

-Tuesday 22 October 2013
+Tuesday, 22 October 2013

 Teahouse Foundation Planning